gammu/gammu/docs/develop/source/coding-style.rst

 Coding Style
 ============

+Please follow coding style when touching Gammu code.
+We know that there are still some parts which really do not follow it and fixes to that are also welcome.

+The coding style is quite similar to what Linux kernel uses, the only major differences are requested block braces and switch indentation.

 1. Use indentation, tab is tab and is 8 chars wide.
 2. Try to avoid long lines (though there is currently no hard limit on line length).